jayanthvarma1501/Key-phrase-extraction-of-patent-documents/README.md

 ## <div align="center">Running in Docker Container</div>

-1. Install Docker in you local computer.
+1. Install Docker in your local computer.

 2. Create volumes for data and configuration of mysql